A densely built-up, multiracial district situated six miles north of the Tower of London

 Tottenham remained suburban rather than urban until the coming of the railways to the east side of the parish in the 1840s and the west side in the 1850s.
 Wood Green, formerly an outlying hamlet, grew especially rapidly and had established itself as a separate middle-class district by the early 1870s.
 At this time a railway at last cut through central Tottenham, west of the High Road.
 Speculative developers had already built numerous houses in anticipation of this event and they stepped up their efforts over the following two decades, until Tottenham had spread to meet its neighbours in all directions.

 In the early 20th century places of entertainment were built on the High Road, Tottenham Hotspur football club won early trophies and industry came to the marshes.
+Shown in the photo below, an engine house survives on Tottenham Marshes, with a recently opened café.
 The last pockets of farmland disappeared in the 1920s, when municipal housebuilding began in earnest.

 After the Second World War council flats dominated the construction programme, with massive projects in the 1960s – notably at Northumberland Park and Broadwater Farm – and smaller, low-rise estates in the 1970s, for example at Seven Sisters.
 This was a period of significant change in Tottenham’s residential profile, with the arrival of immigrants first from the Caribbean, especially in South Tottenham, and later from Turkey and Africa.

-A section of the northern part of Tottenham High Road and its vicinity is in the process of being transformed by the so-called Northumberland Development Project, which will culminate in the construction of a new stadium for Tottenham Hotspur FC, together with peripheral businesses and new public spaces.
+A section of the northern part of Tottenham High Road and its vicinity has recently been transformed by the Northumberland Development Project: the construction of a new stadium for Tottenham Hotspur FC.
+Regeneration of the surrounding area will continue for some while yet, and may ultimately result in the cityscape shown in the aerial CGI at the top of this article.

 Postal district: N17